 Everyone Comes from Somewhere

-On my mother’s matriarchal line, Johan Weinert was born on a boat making its way to Australia from Germany in 1880.
-After arriving in Australia, his family settled in Cooktown and in true Aussie fashion, Johan became Jack.
+On my mother’s matriarchal line, Johan Wienert was born on a boat making its way to Australia from Germany in 1880.
+After arriving in Australia, his family settled in Cooktown.
+In true Aussie fashion, Johan became Jack.
 He married another European arrival to the Far North, Johannah Thygesen from Denmark.
-One of their children was my grandmother, Christina Margaret May Weinert.
-Born in Gordonvale on May Day (1st May) 1915, Christina Margaret May Weinert was from that day forth, known simply as May.
+They had five children, Wilma, Fred, Ernie, Christine and Harold.
+Christina my grandmother.
+Born in Gordonvale on May Day (1st May) 1915, Christina Margaret May Wienert was from that day known simply as May.

 At the Hambo Bob O’Connell gave new meaning to the term regular.
 You could set your watch by his arrival and departure during the morning and afternoon sessions.
-Fortunately, except for a few metres, it was a straight line from his home at 90 Mount Peter Road to the Hambo.
-Drink driving was not the concern back then it became later and some said his old Toyota Corolla new the journey that well that it would have driven itself to the pub and back regardless of whether he was at the wheel or not.
+Fortunately, it was a straight line from his home at 90 Mount Peter Road to the Hambo.
+Drink driving was not the concern back then it became later.
+Some said his old Toyota Corolla knew the journey that well that it would have driven itself to the pub and back regardless of whether he was at the wheel or not.

 Bob and May were never able to wed as Bob had left his Catholic wife who would never divorce and May would never hear from or be able to find McKinnon to divorce him.
 So my mum was born out of wedlock in 1937.
-However, Marion was a caring and giving woman, so in its wisdom the world withheld the adjective bastard, only to apply it metaphorically to me as I took on the world on my own terms, using an approach learnt from observing a small white haired boy at Hambledon State School.
+However, Marion was a caring and giving woman, so in its wisdom the world withheld the adjective bastard, only to apply it metaphorically to me as I took on the world on my own terms.